 - Wednesday & Thursday 10-12pm, 2-4pm & 5-7pm

 - Saturday – computer appointments only at 10am

 We look forward to expanding our hours and services in the coming months.
 Click here to sign up for Library news, so you never miss an announcement!

 In light of the rising infection rate and recent news that a more contagious COVID-19 variant has been found in New Haven County, the Library will be temporarily closed for walk-in services effective Monday, January 11th.
-This decision was made in consultation with our local Health Director for the health and safety of our library users and staff, and to ensure that we will not be a contributing factor in community transmission.
+This decision was made in consultation with our local Health Director for the health and safety of our library users and staff, and to ensure that we will not contribute to community transmission.

-The Library will continue offering Take Out & Delivery services, virtual programming, free downloadable books and movies, and phone assistance during all Take Out hours.
-Additionally, we are now offering Chromebooks for check out.
+The Library will continue to offer Take Out & Delivery services, virtual programming, free downloadable books and movies, and phone assistance during all Take-Out hours.
+Additionally, we are now offering Chromebooks for checkout.
 Free WiFi is available in all of our garden, patio, and parking lot areas.
 Wireless printing services are also available.
-Just follow the instructions on our website, then call us at (203) 245-7365 to arrange for contactless pick up.
+Just follow the instructions on our website, then call us at (203) 245-7365 to arrange for contactless pick-up.

 For those of you who will miss browsing our collection, we hope you’ll go to our website to see the rotating display of available new books, including selections for young readers on our Children’s and Teen pages.
 We’re also happy to make book recommendations over the phone and curate book bundles specific to your reading preferences.

 For time-sensitive requests that cannot be met through our contactless services, limited appointments will be available at the discretion of Library staff.

 We will continue monitoring this situation carefully and look forward to reopening again as soon as safely possible.
 Until then, take care and stay safe.

 As of Monday, November 2nd no appointments will be necessary for browsing, check-out, computer, and study room use Monday – Friday.
 Computer appointments are available on Saturday mornings.